-Because colonoscopy allows for the removal of benign polyps that cause cancer, colonoscopy screening can reduce your risk of developing cancer.
-A colonoscopy can also help find cancer early when the treatment may work the best.
+VA recommends a "FIT FIRST" strategy as the use of Fecal Immunochemical Test (FIT) should be the preferred method of screening persons at average risk for colorectal cancer.
+Colon cancer screenings can reduce your risk of developing cancer and can help find cancer early when the treatment may work the best.
 Based on current recommendations, you should start colorectal cancer screening at age 45, but your doctor may recommend you start earlier if you have a family history.
 You should discuss your risk for colon cancer with your primary care provider to determine when to screen and the best test for you.

 The risk of getting colon cancer increases as you get older.
 Many people do not have symptoms from colon cancer until the later stages of cancer.
 These symptoms include:

 - Blood in stool, or black or dark brown stool

 - Change in bowel habits such as diarrhea or constipation

 If you experience any of the above symptoms, talk to your primary care provider right away as these may be signs of one of many disorders, including colon cancer.

 What services does VA provide for colon cancer screening?

 VA offers a variety of tests to screen for colon cancer, including Fecal Immunochemical Tests (FIT) and colonoscopies.
 FIT is a colon cancer screening test that looks for microscopic blood in the stool and can be completed in the comfort of your own home.
 A colonoscopy may detect and remove abnormalities (called polyps) at an early stage before they progress into cancer.
 You will be able to get your colonoscopy at your local VA medical center or a health care facility in your community.

 How do I access services for colon cancer screening at VA?

 If you have a primary care provider at VA, talk to them about your risk, the appropriate time to get screened, and the best available test to screen for colon cancer.